alchemyplatform/aa-sdk/site/smart-accounts/modular-account/getting-started.md

 <<< @/snippets/aa-core/smartAccountClient.ts
 :::

-Next, if you want to replace that `owner` with a smart account signer, check out [choosing a signer](/signers/choosing-a-signer).
+Next, if you want to use a different `signer` with a smart account signer, check out [choosing a signer](/signers/choosing-a-signer).
 Or, if you're ready to get onchain, go to [send user operations](/using-smart-accounts/send-user-operations).